 Rays' Steve Cishek: Continues strong start to Rays career

-Cishek logged his seventh hold in Tuesday's 6-4 win over the Astros, allowing a hit over two-thirds scoreless innings.
+Cishek logged his seventh hold in Tuesday's 6-4 win over the Astros, allowing a hit over two-thirds of an inning.

 Cishek hasn't missed a beat since joining the Rays, having strung together three straight scoreless efforts spanning a total of 3.1 innings.
 Manager Kevin Cash seems comfortable deploying the veteran in a number of different setup scenarios thus far, which should continue affording him plenty of hold opportunities.